oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/security-model.md

 These threats conform to the threat model that was used in formal analysis efforts for OAuth [@!arXiv.1601.01229].
-Previous attacks on OAuth have shown that, ideally, OAuth deployments protect against an even strong attacker model that implies the following attacks:
+Previous attacks on OAuth have shown that, ideally, OAuth deployments protect against an even strong attacker model that entails the following threats:

 <!-- the following cannot always be assumed: PKCE CC Attack -->
   * (T3) The contents of the authorization response can leak to an